KabC03/-ABANDONED-JankC-compiler/Documentation/IR.md

 The intermediate representation (IR) is an intermediate assembly-like language used in the compiler.

-It is produced from source code by the compiler and can either be turned into architecture dependednt assembly (and assembled into machine code) or intepreted on the VM directly.
+It is produced from source code by the compiler and can either be turned into architecture dependednt assembly (and assembled into machine code) or intepreted on the IR virtual machine directly.